avinashbarnwal/stepwisereg/README.md

 # About Stepwisereg

 Sklearn doesn't support stepwise regression.
-This package implements stepwise regression using aic I have implemented using AIC and it has been motivated from http://trevor-smith.github.io/stepwise-post/.
+This package implements stepwise regression using aic.
+I have implemented using AIC and it has been motivated from http://trevor-smith.github.io/stepwise-post/.
 It is to similar to R-Stepwise having null and full models formula.

 # Codemap